-Where to eat in Budapest
+Where to Eat Out in Budapest

-Eating out is relatively inexpensive, although there is a growing number of top-end gourmet restaurants with prices to match.
+Eating out in Budapest is relatively inexpensive, although there is a growing number of top-end gourmet restaurants with prices to match.
 Most restaurants in Budapest include an English translation in their menus: however, these are not always foolproof and you may find it helpful to carry a phrase book to interpret certain words.

 On the Buda side of the city, the Castle area has many restaurants aimed at tourists.
 These tend to be excellent, but pricey.
 If you want to mix with the locals, and to enjoy cheaper food, try the streets of the Vizivaros below the Castle, or the area around Lövöház utca (close to Széll Kálman tér), which is bustling with restaurants.

 In Pest, on the other side of the Danube, there are restaurants everywhere.
 Two particularly busy and lively areas are Liszt Ferenc tér (off Andrássy utca, close to the Oktogon metro), and Ráday utca (near to Kálvin tér).
 Andrássy utca itself is lined with pavement cafés.